JoshuaKGoldberg/Goldblog/content/blog/code-before-super-technical-overview/index.md

 > Me too!
 > Please upvote [#47573: Remove older emit support over time](https://github.com/microsoft/TypeScript/issues/47573) to make it more likely we'll no longer need to support ES5 eventually! 💖

-## "Why Did This Pull Request Take So Long?"

-One question that inevitably cropped up many times around the pull request is around _why_ it took three years to merge.
-I want to be very clear in this blog post that there are no hard feelings.
-I don't "blame" the TypeScript team for taking a while to get to it.
-Most of my issues and pull requests to TypeScript are reviewed relatively quickly.
-This one was an outlier.

-See [Why Open Source Pull Requests Can Take A While](https://blog.joshuakgoldberg.com/open-source-pull-request-timing) for a context on why some pull requests take a while.

-This particular pull request touched an area that needs unusually thorough review -- on top of the already thorough reviews the TypeScript team performs on any pull request.
-You can scan through the review comments left through the life of the pull request to see just how absurdly difficult it is to account for all of JavaScript's class constructor behaviors.

-My pull request additionally happened to target an area of code (ES2015 class transformers) that relatively fewer people -even within the TypeScript team- have deep expertise on.
-Very few humans on this planet can keep a full understanding of JavaScript class constructors fresh in their brain.
-I certainly don't, and I authored the pull request!

-Looking back on this pull request, I'm glad I sent it and was able to get it reviewed & shipped.
-The next time I want to work on a larger pull request such as this one, I'll make sure I can coordinate with someone on the TypeScript team.

 ## Final Thanks

 I'd like to extend a sincere heartfelt thanks to the several developers who reviewed the pull request over the years.